 Reference is made to the provisions of section 50(1) of The Legal Profession Act respecting interest on trust deposits and more specifically to the exceptions outlined in subsection 50(1).

-Where a member holds or receives monies for or on account of a client upon which, having regard to all of the circumstances, (including the amount and the length of time for which the money can reasonably be anticipated to be held) a client should be entitled to receive interest on such monies, the member should obtain written instructions from the client and deposit the monies in a separate interest-bearing account and must account to the client for all interest earned on it.
+Where a member (or law firm) receives money in trust from or for a client and having regard to all of the circumstances, (including the amount and the length of time for which the money can reasonably be anticipated to be held) a client should be entitled to receive interest on such money, the member should obtain written instructions from the client and deposit the money in a separate interest-bearing account and must account to the client for all of the interest earned on it.

-A “specific trust investment account” is defined as follows:
+A “specific trust investment account” is defined in Law Society Rule 5-41 as follows:

-“specific trust investment account means a separate interest-bearing account opened by a member in trust for a specific client at a savings institution, and is limited to a daily interest savings account, a term deposit or a guaranteed investment certificate.”
+“specific trust investment account means a separate interest-bearing account opened by a member or law firm in trust for a specific client at a savings institution, and is limited to a daily interest savings account, a term deposit or a guaranteed investment certificate.”

 Each situation will depend on its particular circumstances but the member should consider the cost to the client as a factor in determining the reasonableness of an investment.
-Depending on the circumstances of each situation, it may be considered unacceptable practice by a member of the society to fail to make arrangements with his client so that interest will be earned by the client on monies held by the solicitor for that client.
+Depending on the circumstances of each situation, it may be considered unacceptable practice by a member of the Society to fail to make arrangements with a client so that interest will be earned by the client on money held by the member or law firm for that client.

 [Updated as to Act and section references, June 2017]

 200 – 260 St. Mary Ave.

 Winnipeg, Manitoba, R3C 0M6